jacob-pro/wsl2-dns-agent/README.md

 Launch the application.

+Note: You must have the `chattr` command installed within your WSL2 distribution.

 ## Advanced options

 For advanced use cases you can edit the config file in `%APPDATA%\WSL2 DNS Agent\config.toml`